 Need Help?

-The next edition of the PCR will come into effect on 1 January 2024
+The next edition of the PCR is in effect as of 1 January 2026.

 The Shipping Perishable Cargo course provides professionals with detailed insight into both the handling of perishable cargo and the practical knowledge of the most up-to-date regulations.